 According to the Cap Gemini 2014-2015 World Quality Report, performance is one of the top priorities for a mobile development team.
-Thirty percent of all mobile application defects can be prevented by quality mobile application performance testing.
+In addition, thirty percent of all mobile application defects can be prevented by quality mobile performance testing.

-To the end user a slowly performing mobile application may as well be broken.
-The Aberdeen Group found that a one-second delay in page response time results in a 7% reduction in online customer conversion.
-Mobile testing for a mobile application’s performance directly impacts the bottom line.
-Today’s application developer needs a mobile performance testing tool as much as a functional testing tool.
+To the end user, a slowly performing mobile application may as well be broken.
+Furthermore, the Aberdeen Group found that a one-second delay in page response time results in a 7% reduction in online customer conversion.
+Mobile app testing for a mobile application’s performance directly impacts the bottom line.
+Today’s application developer needs a mobile performance testing tool in the same way that they need a functional cloud testing tool.

 What are the Performance Issues?

-As much as 70% of an application’s speed is impact by the network it runs on.
+As much as 70% of an application’s speed is impacted by the network it runs on.

-There are all sorts of things outside the control of the mobile application developer that affect the performance of a mobile application.
-The user’s batteries might be running low.
+There are all sorts of things outside the control of the mobile application developer that affects the performance of a mobile application.
+For example, the user’s batteries might be running low.
 The user can move from a location close to a cell tower too far away from one.
-The users handset can experience crashes, rapid battery drain, inefficient starts and exits, or CPU and memory constraints.
+The user’s handset can experience crashes, rapid battery drain, inefficient starts, and exits, or CPU and memory constraints.

 If these factors contribute to the slow performance of a mobile application, the user is still likely to blame the app.
 That’s not his problem, it’s ours.
 You have to perform mobile testing for all of these scenarios to at the very least minimize the impact situations out of your control will have on your user’s experience with your mobile application.

 You Can’t Manage What You Can’t Measure